arbor-sim/arbor/doc/tutorial/single_cell_bluepyopt.rst

    :dedent:
    :lines: 94-96,100-104

-and visualize the voltage trace for the measurement on the apical dendrite of the layer-5 pyramidal cell that is available through ``sim.samples(handle)``.
+and visualise the voltage trace for the measurement on the apical dendrite of the layer-5 pyramidal cell that is available through ``sim.samples(handle)``.

 .. figure:: single_cell_bluepyopt_l5pc_bAP_dend1.svg
     :width: 600